holly-cummins/holly-cummins.github.io/content/posts/draft--bonkers-beans/index.md

 ## Slack in the system

-What if innovation could happen _without_ any 20% rules, or preceding deadlines, or junk food and Coca-cola?
+What if innovation could happen _without_ any 20% rules, or post-deadline-exhaustion, or junk food and Coca-cola?
 What if we just ... had enough space to come up with great ideas, and then had enough time to try them out?